The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Improper types: x, y

-Local variables should be ints, unless you have a
+Local variables should be int

 really good reason to use something else.
 ARM cores are 32bit,